 The National Trust has the finest collection of gardens in the United Kingdom.
-In this book, Stephen Lacey paints a vivid historical and horticultural picture of the individual gardens, placing them firmly within the context of gardening history in Britain.
+In this book, Stephen Lacey paints a vivid picture of the individual gardens, and places each one in its context within British horticultural history.

 Sorry, there are no reviews.